shadanan/gcp-scc-finding-notification-jira-cloud/README.md

 ### Open a Terminal

-The rest of this tutorial will be performed in a terminal.
+The rest of this tutorial will be performed in both a terminal and console.

 1. Open a [Cloud Shell Console](https://ssh.cloud.google.com/cloudshell/editor), or a shell with the [gcloud CLI](https://cloud.google.com/sdk/gcloud) installed.